Jonathan Edwards College: Facilities

-JE contains one of the smallest central college courtyards at Yale, which partially explains why very few people spend time there.
-At the college's founding, the courtyard comprised a lawn, sometimes referred to as the "Greensward," and an elliptical pathway.
-Once an open expanse of grass, the courtyard was landscaped in 1989 and a gated Head's Courtyard was constructed at the courtyard's east end.
+JE has one of the smallest main college courtyards at Yale.
+At the college's founding, the courtyard consisted of a lawn, referred to as the "Greensward," and an elliptical pathway.
+The open expanse of grass was landscaped in 1989 and a gated Head's Courtyard was constructed at the courtyard's east end.

 Three iron entryway gates were cast by blacksmith Samuel Yellin.
 Yellin emblazoned the main gate with the dates "1720" and "1932", the year of Edwards' graduation from Yale and the year of the college's founding, respectively.

 Art and artwork

 Memorabilia

 Tributes to Jonathan Edwards are found throughout the college.
 Given to Yale by Edwards' descendants, original portraits by Joseph Badger of Edwards and his wife, Sarah Pierpont Edwards, hang in the Head of College's House dining room, and facsimiles hang in the Senior Common Room.

 A walnut slant top desk believed to have belonged to Edwards also resides in the Head of College's House.
 The desk was discovered in the basement of the old Divinity School during its demolition in 1931 and moved to JE.

 In 2008, stone-cut replicas of the Edwards' tombstones, hand carved by The John Stevens Shop, were installed in the college's basement.